 If the person you’ve invited says they did not receive an email, ask them to check their spam or promotions folder.

-Check out our e-book on building your family tree with Ancestry.com.
-It’s available on Amazon now!
-Content includes:
+Our e-book on building your family tree with Ancestry.com is available on Amazon at a budget price.

 If you would like to watch some short video tutorials that walk through using Ancestry features step-by-step, browse through the DataMiningDNA YouTube channel.

 2 thoughts on “How To Share An Ancestry Family Tree”